block42-blockchain-company/thornode-telegram-bot/README.md

 Set the `--env NETWORK_TYPE` flag to the network you want to monitor (`TESTNET` or `CHAOSNET` while the former is the default).

-If you have your node you want to monitor, set additional node variables (see [Set environment variables](#set-environment-variables) section).
+If you have a node that you want to monitor, set additional node variables (see [Set environment variables](#set-environment-variables) section).
-Set it as `BINANCE_NODE_IPS` in above command.
+Set it as `BINANCE_NODE_IPS` in above example.

 The `-v` argument passes the dockersocket to the container so that we can restart docker containers from inside the Telegram Bot.